If You Were the Only Girl (In the World): Film and television appearances

+Rudy Vallee sang it in his feature film debut, the 1929 musical comedy The Vagabond Lover.

 The song was sung by Gordon MacRae and Doris Day in the 1953 film By the Light of the Silvery Moon.

 In the 1971 film The Omega Man, Charlton Heston quotes the song.

+It was sung by fraternity brothers to the women of Sugarbaker & Associates at the end of Season 1 Episode 3 of Designing Women in 1986.

-It was sung for wounded British soldiers by the characters Lady Mary Crawley and Matthew Crawley (played by Michelle Dockery and Dan Stevens, respectively) in Series 2, Episode 4 of Downton Abbey, set in 1918 and broadcast in 2011.
+It was sung for wounded British soldiers by the characters Lady Mary Crawley and Matthew Crawley (played by Michelle Dockery and Dan Stevens) in Series 2, Episode 4 of Downton Abbey, set in 1918 and broadcast in 2011.